Modestayn/Modestayn/README.md

 ## 🚀 About Me

 Frontend Developer with 3.5+ years of experience in building scalable and high-performance web applications.
-I specialize in **React** and **TypeScript** ecosystems with a strong focus on performance, clean architecture, and system reliability.
+I specialize in **React**, **Vue**, and **TypeScript** ecosystems with a strong focus on performance, clean architecture, and system reliability.
 I have a proven track record of delivering production-grade solutions in **Fintech** and **Retail** domains.

 I am also a **Programming Instructor**, helping developers grow through structured learning and mentorship.